dolthub/docs/content/reference/sql/access-management.md

 Any privilege changes will immediately take effect, any deleted users with current sessions will immediately lose access, etc.
 Whether these are benefits or drawbacks depend on those running the database.
 For Dolt, the decision to have all updates take immediate effect allows for emergency updates to not require a server restart in some cases, which we believe offers some security and convenience advantages.
-The benefit of delayed updates do not seem as likely nor often, although we may still change this behavior in the future if it is proven otherwise.
+The benefit of delayed updates do not seem as likely or often, although we may still change this behavior in the future if it is proven otherwise.

 Persistence to the [privilege file](#privilege-file) is immediate only when the grant tables are modified through their typical statements (`CREATE USER`, `GRANT`, `REVOKE`, etc.).
 Directly modifying the grant tables using `INSERT`, `UPDATE`, etc. will cause an immediate update to all current users, however it **will not** be immediately persisted to the [privilege file](#privilege-file).
 The [privilege file](#privilege-file) is **only** updated when the aforementioned statements are executed.
 This may change in the future.

+Lastly, any manual changes to the privilege file should be done when the server is not running.
+Not only is the privilege file only read when the server is starting, but the privilege file's contents will be overwritten if any of the aforementioned commands are run.

 ## Statements